panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

 ## Theme

 Factors Determining ​Economic Growth:
- Macroeconomic factors
+- Macroeconomic factors
- World Development Indicators
+- World Development Indicators
- Imports and exports
+- Imports and exports
- Health statistcs
+- Health statistcs
- Education
+- Education

 ## Use of Datasets

 Where did you get your data from?
-What problems did you encounter in the dataset?
+- The World Bank's data portal
+- Science direct
+- Ourworldindata.org

 ## Moodboard images